-I’m pretty sceptical of the chatter about Gordon Brown calling an early general election*.
-Here’s one the reasons which hasn’t been much talked about.
+I’m pretty sceptical of the chatter about Labour Prime Minister Gordon Brown calling an early general election.* Here is one of the reasons, a reason which hasn’t been much talked about.

 Imagine we have an early election.
-Imagine too that Labour manages what is probably the limit of its hopes – largest party in a hung Parliament.
+Imagine too that Labour manages what is probably the limit of its hopes – coming out the largest party in a hung Parliament.
 (Witness Labour MPs going round telling Liberal Democrats how much they now love voting reform.)

 Labour then hangs on to power.